wp-sms/wp-sms/README.md

 add_filter('wp_sms_to', 'wp_sms_modify_receiver');
 ```

-You can use following filter for modify text message.
+You can use the following filter for modifying text message.
 ```sh
 wp_sms_msg
 ```